wrightaprilm/SVP_Workshop/python2.md

 ```

 Because of the space, Python has become confused about what you're assigning and to which variable.
 The error we received is a syntax error, which tells us that there is some problem with the way we've entered the command.
 For best results, staying away from spaces in naming is a good idea.
+On a break, try naming variables in other ways and report on the Etherpad other ways in which you can incorrectly name a variable (Hint: look at the keys on your computer.)

 ##Some simple operations with variables